 - For Corporations: Faster access to capital; reduced revenue leakage; and reduced cash handling costs.

 - For Government:Increased tax collections; greater financial inclusion; increased economic development.
 Increased tax collections; greater financial inclusion; increased economic development.

 Current Awareness/Engagement Status

-The CBN has been running a set of targeted stakeholder engagement sessions as a first stage of its planned communication campaign.
-These have targeted key groups that will be most impacted by the cash policy, with the objective of creating awareness and providing an opportunity for them to raise issues and concerns.
-The stakeholders so far have included markets, associations, professional bodies, etc. These stakeholder sessions were concluded in November 2011.
-We are now implementing the phase 2 of the communication strategy, which is the Mass communication campaign, leveraging the inputs derived during the stakeholder sessions.
+The CBN has been running targeted stakeholder engagement sessions for key groups that will be most impacted by the cash policy as a first stage of its planned communication campaign, with the objective of creating awareness and providing an opportunity for stakeholders to raise issues and get on the spot clarifications.
+These stakeholders includes markets, associations, professional bodies, religious bodies etc. These stakeholder sessions have run nationwide while the media campaign will continue.

-- Presentation for the interactive engagement session with stakeholders on Cash-less Lagos
+- Presentation for the interactive engagement session with stakeholders on Cash-less Nigeria